cloudflare/workers-sdk/.changeset/tasty-pandas-cough.md

 "wrangler": patch
 ---

-Add a `--compatibility-flags` option to the `pages project create` command
+Add the `--compatibility-flags` and `--compatibility-date` options to the `pages project create` command